mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Friday, 11 July 2025

-- The average temperature today is 31.37˚C,
+- The average temperature today is 28.62˚C,
-- With highs of 31.75˚C and lows of 30.85˚C,
+- With highs of 28.62˚C and lows of 28.3˚C,
-- It may feel like 30.22˚C with clear sky
+- It may feel like 28.77˚C with few clouds
-- The wind speed is 2.06m/s and visibility is 10000m
+- The wind speed is 3.37m/s and visibility is 10000m
-- The pressure is 1017hPa and humidity is 31%
+- The pressure is 1017hPa and humidity is 46%
 - The sun will rise at 04:02 and set at 20:25

 <!-- weather_marker ends -->